DDr. Alois Lugger

 Curriculum Vitae

-Alois Lugger is born as the son of a gendarme.
-The family comes from the pilgrimage site Maria Luggau in the Kärntner-tirol border area and, after the death of the mother, dates back to Kufstein in 1919, where Lugger completed the primary school and the real gymnasium.
-There it is included in the middle school compound Cimbria.
-After the Matura in 1931 he began studying at the Faculty of Law and State Sciences of the University of Innsbruck (Dr. iur.
+Alois Lugger was born the son of a gendarme.
+The family came from the pilgrimage site of Maria Luggau in the Carinthian-Tyrolean border region and moved to Kufstein after the death of his mother in 1919, where Lugger completed elementary school and secondary school.
+There he was accepted into the Cimbria secondary school fraternity.
+After graduating from high school in 1931, he began studying at the Faculty of Law and Political Science at the University of Innsbruck (Dr. iur.
 1935, Dr. rer. pol.
-1936) and joins the student association Austria Innsbruck.
+1936) and joined the student fraternity Austria Innsbruck.

-After the court year at the Landesgericht Innsbruck, Alois Lugger entered the service of the Tyrolean state government in 1936 and becomes secretary of Landeshauptmann Josef Schumacher.
-After joining in March 1938, he is dismissed as a national servant and is certified with a work ban in the Gau Tirol and then for the whole “Eastern Mark”.
-He is therefore first acting as an economic lawyer in Vienna and then in Berlin (legal adviser at the AEG).
-In 1940 he was moved to the German Wehrmacht (Flak) and returned several times wounded (last grade of service Oberleutnant der Reserve).
+After a year in court at the Innsbruck provincial court, Alois Lugger joined the Tyrolean provincial government in 1936 and became secretary to Governor Josef Schumacher.
+After the Anschluss in March 1938, he was dismissed as a state employee and banned from working in the Gau Tirol and then for the entire "Ostmark".
+He therefore worked first as a commercial lawyer in Vienna and then in Berlin (legal advisor at AEG).
+In 1940, he was drafted into the German Wehrmacht (Flak) and returned wounded several times (last rank: first lieutenant in the reserves).

 Places